Internship and Career Preparation

 Toggle Item1.
 Request a Exploration Discussion

-Reach out to a career advisor like Allie Sensinger to discuss plans regarding industry, REUs, and graduate school.
+Reach out to career advisor, Allie Sensinger, to discuss plans regarding industry, Research Experience for Undergraduates (REUs), and graduate school.
 Exploring possibilities in Mathematics is her specialty.
 Take the time to chat about what you're interested and Allie can help you find what is out there!

 -